Canada Health Infoway

 The use of digital health solutions is intended to improve access to care for Canadians, improve the efficiency of individual health care providers and make the health care system as a whole more efficient.

-According to Canadian Medical Association Workforce Survey, 85 per cent of primary care providers have electronic medical records.
+According to a Canadian Medical Association Workforce Survey, 85 per cent of primary care providers have electronic medical records.
 As of 2018, the Government of Canada has allocated $2.45 billion to Canada Health Infoway.

 Goals

 Canada Health Infoway's goal is to improve the patient experience in order to improve the health of populations and unlock value for the health care system.
 Infoway has helped fund several types of digital health solutions, such as laboratory information systems, diagnostic imaging systems, drug information systems, registries and interoperable electronic health records.

 It has been reported that electronic medical records saved $1.3 billion over six years, improved chronic disease management and improved communications amongst care providers.
 Electronic health records, or connected health information through digital health systems such as diagnostic imaging, medication profiles, laboratory test results and other clinical reports produces $1 billion in value for the Canadian health care system every year.